Done Somebody Wrong: Allman Brothers cover

 The interpretation is led by Duane Allman's slide guitar, described by one writer as a "tripwire-tight siren ".
-This is set against a shuffle note rhythm, powered by drummers Butch Trucks and Jaimoe and bassist Berry Oakley.
-Gregg Allman's vocal is remorseful per the lyrical content, and he plays piano on this number, not his usual organ.
-The first solo is from Thom Doucette, a blues harp player who frequently joined the Allman Brothers and played on several of the Fillmore East numbers.
-That is followed by a lead guitar break by Dickey Betts.
-After another verse, the band breaks out of the shuffle, and led by Duane Allman playing unusually high notes for a slide guitar, the band breaks into a triplet-based crescendo, with the harp part still involved, before returning the final vocal part and end.
+This is set against a shuffle rhythm, delivered by drummers Butch Trucks and Jaimoe and bassist Berry Oakley.
+Gregg Allman's vocal is remorseful, consistent with the song lyrics, and he plays electric piano on this number, rather than his usual Hammond B3 organ.
+The first solo is a harmonica break by band friend Thom Doucette, a blues harp player who frequently joined the Allman Brothers and played on several of the Fillmore East numbers.
+It is followed by a straight lead guitar break by Dickey Betts.
+After another verse, the band breaks out of the shuffle, and led by Duane Allman playing exceptionally high slide guitar notes, the band breaks into a triplet-based crescendo, with the harp part still involved, before returning the final vocal part and end.
 The Allmans' version of "Done Somebody Wrong" had not completely followed the Elmore James arrangement nor imitated his slide guitar playing.
 Indeed, writer Scott Freeman has said that Duane Allman's slide playing on this performance illustrated that he had gone well beyond whatever Elmore James and other blues masters had ever envisioned for the instrument.

 The album At Fillmore East came out in July 1971 and received strong reviews, including for "Done Somebody Wrong".
 The album gave the band its big commercial breakthrough, and is generally regarded as one of the best live albums of all time.
 From the Fillmore shows on, "Done Somebody Wrong" became a part of the Allman Brothers' regular setlists, and performances of it have appeared on several historical releases from later in 1971, culminating with The Final Note.

 Despite the deaths of band members Duane Allman and Berry Oakley, the band reached the height of their popular appeal during 1973.
 During shows of that year, "Done Somebody Wrong" was often featured at the front of setlists.
 Dickey Betts took over the slide parts, Gregg Allman moved out front to play rhythm guitar, and Chuck Leavell's piano solo replaced the original Doucette and Betts solos.

-Later incarnations of the band continued to include the song in their repertoire, with for instance a rendition in 2004 being included on The Fox Box set release in 2017.
+Later incarnations of the band continued to include the song in their repertoire, including a 2004 recording included on The Fox Box set release in 2017.